perlsdiver/javascript_final_f23/README.md

 This is my final project for DATA 70600: Intro to JavaScript.
 I focused on cultural organizational data from the NYC Department of Cultural Affairs (DCLA).

 I was curious how "cultural organization" was defined.
+The DCLA website itself didn't have a specific definition, but the mission helped.
+Wikipedia described it as synonymous with "cultural institution".

-I found several categories, as "Discipline", without a clear definition.
+Within the data set, I found several categories, as "Discipline", without a clear definition.

 Theater: 327
 Multi-Discipline, Performing: 169